SAP-samples/btp-bas-risk-management/documentation/develop/configure-odata-service/README.md

 ## Introduction

 To be able to access data in SAP BTP application from SAP S/4HANA system, you will activate the OData endpoint in your system.
-Next you will create yourself a user in SAP S/4HANA and assigne the needed authorization to allow the usage of your created OData endpoint.
+Next you will create yourself a user in SAP S/4HANA and assign the needed authorization to allow the usage of your created OData endpoint.

  <img src="././images/SolutionDiagram_3.png" width="80%">